citrix/terraform-provider-citrix/docs/resources/wem_directory_object.md

 subcategory: "WEM"
 description: |-
   Manages machine-level AD objects within a WEM deployment.
-  ~> Disclaimer This feature is supported for Citrix Cloud customers, and will be made available for On-Premises soon.
+  ~> Disclaimer This feature is supported for Citrix Cloud customers.
   ~> Warning  Having more than one Directory Object with the same Catalog ID is not allowed.
 ---